-On this day in 1788 a settlement was founded on Sydney Cove that would become the capital of the new British colony of New South Wales and then grow into the great international city that it is today.
+On 26 January 1788 a settlement was founded on Sydney Cove that would become the capital of the new British colony of New South Wales and then grow into the great international city that it is today.

 The area had been discovered eighteen years earlier by the great explorer James Cook, who had landed in a bay in what is now the southern suburbs of Sydney and been so impressed by its variety of plants and animals that it had been christened “Botany Bay.”
 He returned to London highly recommending it as a place to start a settlement.
-In an age where European Imperial competition was hotting up, and particularly after the loss of the American colonies, this idea was seized upon by the British government.
-There was also a slightly less positive motive for the founding of a new colony, however.
-After the loss of the 13 colonies in America the government were looking for a new place to dump their criminals outside of Britain’s overcrowded jails, and as a result six of these boats were convict transports.
-In May 1787 eleven ships of The First Fleet left England to embark on one of history’s greatest sea voyages as this ragtag group of over a thousand people travelled into the unknown for 250 days through storm-tossed seas.

 As the ships reached the Indian Ocean, sighted Tasmania and then finally began to head up the east coast of Australia, they were beset by freak storms that tested endurance to the limit.
-However, miraculously, they reached Botany Bay on the 19th January 1788 without having lost a single ship, and with only 48 deaths out of 1500 on such a long difficult voyage.
-That was the good news.
-The bad was that Botany Bay did not live up to Cook’s glowing description.
-The water was too shallow, the soil too poor, fresh water limited, and the natives suspicious.
-Even worse, their exposed position and drunken fighting between marines and convicts threatened the colony’s very existence.
-As a result, the commander of the exhibition, Captain Arthur Phillip, sought and gained permission to move elsewhere.
-On the 21st he and a few companions headed north to explore, and twelve miles north of Botany Bay he found Port Jackson, a place which had been named but barely noticed by Cook, but that met all his expectations of his Eden-like new home.
+However, miraculously, they reached Botany Bay on 19 January 1788 without having lost a single ship, and with only 48 deaths out of 1,500 on such a long difficult voyage.

 Over the next few days the convicts and settlers were moved to Port Jackson, which was then renamed Sydney, after the then-British Home Secretary Lord Sydney.
 The flag was planted, New South Wales was proclaimed a British Colony, and the history of Australia had begun.